How to Figure Out Your Perfect Healthcare Career

 A healthcare career is one of the most rewarding paths you will find.
 Not only do you get to help people, but you also have job security wherever you live and plenty of chances to progress.

-According to a recent BLS.gov Occupational Outlook Handbook^, 12 of 20 fastest growing occupations between now and 2022 are in the healthcare field.
+According to the 2015 BLS.gov Occupational Outlook Handbook, 11 of 21 fastest growing occupations between now and 2022 are in the healthcare field:

 If you’re thinking about getting a healthcare degree, you’ll first need to decide what kind of role you want.
 Do you prefer working with people, managing and organizing, or using computers?
 If you can answer this question, you’re well on your way to choosing the right degree.

 You also need to figure out how much time and money you can spend on your education.
 No matter where you’re at in your healthcare career, there are degree options to help you get ahead.